npapke/funbiance/README.md

 There is no way to enrol a Hue bridge from the application.
 Enrollment has to be done manually.
 See [Jupyter Notebook](doc/streaming_experiment.ipynb) for an example of how do this.

 Selection of the Hue Entertainment Area is not yet implemented.
-It is hardcoded.
-See [ambiance_hue.py](funbiance/ambiance_hue.py).
+Entertainment area must be specified by the index.
+Details are in the Jupyter ntoebook as well.

 ### Future Enhancements
 All lights in the entertainment area are currently driven to the same color.
 This should be changed so that each light has its own color